solo-io/gloo/docs/content/introduction/architecture/deployment_options.md

 ### Secrets

-Gloo Edge makes use of secrets in Kubernetes to store tokens, certificates, and Helm release info.
+Gloo Gateway makes use of secrets in Kubernetes to store tokens, certificates, and Helm release info.
 The following secrets should be present by default.

 * default-token
 * discovery-token: Mounted as a volume on `discovery` pods.